Frequently Asked Questions

 Does my sailing holiday need to be a week long?

 No. Many operators will ask you to charter for a week, usually Saturday to Saturday, but this is most rigid during high season in the Mediterranean, including Croatia.
 The Caribbean can be more flexible, and generally start as 7 days although most guests sail with us for 12-14 days.
+In Canada we sail for 10 days because of the distances involved in exploring Desolation Sound.
 On the Solent, in addition to our very popular Sail with Lunch or Dinner day trips, we offer Sail and Stay trips midweek and at weekends for as long as you wish!